danieldavilaaleman/16S_End2End/workflow/README.md

-# How to run this pipeline?
+# Which are the pipeline parameters?
 ## Step 1 - Fastq
 i.
 FastQC obtain the input files defined in `sample_sheet.csv`